Its Report on the 7 November Armistice News in France

 Liaison Service Officer, Captain Stanton

-The Report states unequivocally that Captain Whitehouse, the Liaison Service Acting Director, had received the armistice information from Captain Stanton, the AEF “liaison officer with the Chief of the 2nd Bureau”, the latter named in the Report as General Alby.9 Stanton, therefore, was considered to be the American officer responsible for initially releasing the armistice news to American circles in Paris.10
+The Report states unequivocally that Captain Whitehouse, the Liaison Service Acting Director, had received the armistice information from Captain Stanton, the AEF “liaison officer with the Chief of the 2nd Bureau” – identified as General Alby.
+8 Stanton, therefore, was considered to be the American officer responsible for initially releasing the armistice news to American circles in Paris.
+9

 According to “some reports” a Captain de Cartusac (presumably French and a Second Bureau officer) “had been the one” who gave the news to Stanton.
 But Stanton himself does not seem to have named de Cartusac as his source when he was interviewed by G-2.

 Stanton admitted that he believed the news to be true and had passed it on to Captain Whitehouse, being “accustomed to inform his chiefs in the liaison service of any information he may have picked up”.
 He also gave it to “various French officials” – “various members of the Ministry” – who “immediately … began telephoning it”.
 But he claimed that he “did not pass it along in any official sense”.
-He issued it, he said, “personally” and “merely as news”.12
+He issued it, he said, “personally”.
+12

-(The “Ministry” referred to was most likely the French Ministry of War, named as such and as the “War Office” in other parts of the Report.)
+(The “Ministry” referred to was the French Ministry of War, named as such and as the “War Office” in other parts of the Report.)

 G-2 seems to have accepted the explanation.
-For although they acknowledged that “through [Stanton]” the Liaison Service had passed on the information and even “stated it was correct”, they decided he had given it out “in each case as a personal message” and “in no case stated or acted on it as official”.
-On this basis, G-2 concluded (somewhat disingenuously perhaps) that Captain Stanton and the Liaison Service were not greatly to blame for spreading the 7 November armistice news.13
+In their Report’s Conclusion (Section 10), they acknowledged that “through [Stanton]” the Liaison Service had passed on the information and even “stated it was correct”, but decided he had given it out “in each case as a personal message” and “in no case stated or acted on it as official”.
+On this basis, it seems that Captain Stanton and the Liaison Service were not greatly to blame for spreading the 7 November armistice news.

 G-2’s decision that the French originally circulated the armistice news would suggest that they also probably thought that the French were the first to hear about it – from their own sources most likely.
 The Report, however, is vague and non-committal as to where the news came from in the first instance.